sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 }
 ```

-Now we will get the IAM credentials for the identity user.
+Now we'll need to get the IAM credentials for the identity user.

 ``` bash
 aws cognito-identity get-credentials-for-identity \